 If you prefer to stick to less refined sweeteners, coconut sugar would probably work nicely in place of the brown sugar, and it would tone down the sweetness a bit (if you aren’t in the mood for full-blown dessert).
 Though I have to admit that Trader Joe’s organic brown sugar has a special place in my heart.
 It is an ingredient that I do like to indulge in during the holidays.

 As for the dairy-free margarine, oil, or shortening, I’ve trialed this oatmeal apple crisp with Honey Melt, Earth Balance, and coconut oil.
 You really can’t go wrong with any of them, but the Honey Melt version was Tony’s favorite, and I thought it was pretty amazing, too!

-This recipe is naturally vegan (but don’t use the Honey Melt!), soy-free, nut-free, and downright allergy-friendly, too.
-For a gluten-free oatmeal apple crisp, be sure to use certified gluten-free oats.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegetarian, and vegan (but don’t use the Honey Melt!).
+And for gluten-free oatmeal apple crisp, be sure to use certified gluten-free oats.

 - 5 cups diced apples (1/2-inch cubes), optionally peeled (see note below on apples)

 - ½ cup raisins

 - 2 tablespoons maple syrup